-- The death of Mrs Fane’s mother, and Virgie’s childhood accident, aren’t connected.
+- There’s no link between the death of Mrs Fane’s mother and Virgie’s childhood accident.
 It’s tempting to join the dots, but there’s no evidence.

 - Joey can be cruel and sociopathic.
 At the start of the film, he pulls off an elaborate prank in which he pretends to hang himself.

 - Later he drowns a doll to scare Nanny (it works).
 But he refers to overly-specific details about how Susy’s body was found: “not like that,” he tells Bobbie.

 - Moments after claiming Nanny has tried to drown him, Joey climbs through Bobbie’s window in his towel and calmly watches TV.

 Joey isn’t a reliable narrator.
 It’s quite possible that, if he didn’t kill Susy himself, he at least shares some of the responsibility.
 At the very least, he hears Susy falling into the bath tub and chooses to ignore it.

 The film’s central judgement isn’t just about Susy’s death – it’s about motherhood and female behaviour (see also Run).

 Society says women should dote on their children, but Mrs Fane is frightened of Joey.
 She still struggles with the death of her other child, and is more concerned with her own emotions.